Poorvishadd/e---commerce-main/README.md

 ### 1. Image Carousel

-Humari Dukaan showcases a visually appealing image carousel on the homepage, allowing users to view featured products or promotions in an interactive and engaging manner.
+Eeecom showcases a visually appealing image carousel on the homepage, allowing users to view featured products or promotions in an interactive and engaging manner.

 ### 2. Scroll Animations